Midwest Writers Workshop Board of Directors:

 Angela Jackson-Brown, Vice President

 Angela Jackson-Brown is an award-winning writer, poet and playwright who teaches on the graduate faculty of the Naslund-Mann Graduate School of Writing at Spalding University in Louisville, KY.
 She is a graduate of Troy University, Auburn University and the Spalding low-residency MFA program in Creative Writing.
 She has published her short fiction, Creative Nonfiction, and poetry in journals like The Louisville Journal and the Appalachian Review.
 She is the author of Drinking From a Bitter Cup, House Repairs, and her recently published novel, When Stars Rain Down.
 When Stars Rain Down is a highly acclaimed novel that received a starred review from the Library Journal and glowing reviews from Alabama Public Library, Buzzfeed, Parade Magazine, and Women’s Weekly, just to name a few.
-In the summer of 2022, her next novel, The Light Always Breaks, will be published by Harper Muse, an imprint of Harper Collins.
+In the summer of 2022, her next novel, The Light Always Breaks, was published by Harper Muse, an imprint of Harper Collins.
 Visit her website: www.angelajacksonbrown.com.

 Kelsey Timmerman, Treasurer